Skip to main content

 This area of the law has been subject to debate and proposed changes.
 Some legislative efforts have sought to allow employers to offer substantial incentives for the disclosure of genetic information, which critics argue would effectively coerce employees into sharing sensitive data.

 For now, the strong protections remain in place, but it highlights the need for a discerning eye when evaluating a wellness program.
-Your participation should be driven by a desire to understand and improve your own health, with a clear understanding of the framework that governs the program.
+Your participation should be driven by a desire to understand and improve your own health, with a clear understanding of the data privacy framework that governs the program.

 Academic